-Satelytics’ oil and gas customers are at the forefront of utilizing science-backed technologies to maintain the environments they operate in.
-Members of the iPIPE consortium are using Satelytics’ algorithms to identify produced water spills to minimize consequences in a number of ways; lost revenue as operations are shut down.
-Reducing cleanup costs.
-The consequence of public scrutiny with a story like this one from the Associated Press, by James MacPherson, July 2019!
+Satelytics’ oil & gas and pipeline customers are at the forefront of utilizing science-backed technologies to maintain the environments they operate in.
+Members of the iPIPE consortium are using Satelytics’ algorithms to identify produced water spills to minimize consequences in a number of ways, including loss of revenue as operations are shut down, reducing cleanup costs, and the consequence of public scrutiny — with a story like this one from the Associated Press, by James MacPherson, July 2019!

 BISMARCK, N.D. — Cleanup is underway after 21,000 gallons of brine oilfield wastewater leaked from an underground pipeline in western North Dakota and into an unnamed tributary of the Missouri River, the state Health Department said Monday.
 State environmental scientist Bill Suess said the pipeline operator, Polar Midstream LLC, on Sunday reported the spill of produced water, a byproduct of oil production that contains saltwater and oil, and sometimes chemicals from hydraulic fracturing operations.